telefonicaid/fiware-cloto/doc/admin_guide.rst

     1     0  0 07:45 ?
 00:00:00 /bin/sh -e /usr/lib/rabbitmq/bin/rabbitmq-server
     1     0  0 07:45 ?
 00:00:14 mysqld

-where we can see the rabbitmq and mysql process, the run process to launch the Python program and the clips program.
+where we can see the rabbitmq, mysql and gunicorn process.

 Network interfaces Up & Open
 ----------------------------